dmouscher/nomic/rules.md

 Dancesassin:

-May assassinate a player with their dance moves to prevent them from voting this turn.
+May assassinate a player with their dance moves to remove player status from them for the duration of a vote for a rule-change.
 The assassin will lose 10 gold and be too tired to do this again for 4 turns.
+Parties that have fewer than three players due to this ability are treated as though they have three players, superseding Rule 316.
+Dancesassins may not assassinate players that are currently taking their turn.

 DOG: